Blow up for the critical gKdV equation II: minimal mass dynamics: Description of the (Exit) scenario

 \subsection{Proof of Proposition \ref{PR:6.1}}

 The strategy of the proof is similar to the proof of existence of Theorem \ref{th:1} in section \ref{sectionconstruction}.
 However the initial data in section \ref{sectionconstruction} are {\it well prepared} and in particular generate $H^1$ bounded sequences after renormalization, see \fref{TRT3}.
-Here the $H^1$ bound is lost, and one needs to invoque a concentration compactness argument in the critical $L^2$ space for sequences of solutions to \fref{kdv} to recover a non trivial weak limit.\\
+Here the $H^1$ bound is lost, and one needs to invoke a concentration compactness argument in the critical $L^2$ space for sequences of solutions to \fref{kdv} and uniform local estimates to recover a non trivial weak limit.\\